Kapulski/cassette-trigger-installation/README.md

-# cassette-trigger-installation
+# Cassette Trigger Installation

-Cassette head signal triggers Arduino, which controls Raspberry Pi video and audio playback for an interactive installation.
+This project documents an installation system where a cassette head signal is used to trigger media events.

+## Main Parts
+- Cassette head
+- Preamp
+- Arduino
+- Raspberry Pi
+- Video output
+- Audio output

+## Purpose
+To organize the code, wiring, diagrams, and notes for the cassette-trigger installation.

+## Current Status
+Initial setup